frostbrosracing/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-#### By analyzing outcomes of campaigns based on their launch date we can begin to target success.
-Below is an analysis of fundraising campaign outcomes within the "Theater" category based on the campaign launch date.
+#### By analyzing outcomes of campaigns based on their launch date we can begin to target that greater level of success.
+Below is an chart showing the number of fundraising campaign outcomes within the "Theater" category based on the campaign launch date.

-##### For the purpose of this analysis, a pivot table was created in which all Kickstarter campaigns were filtered by the category of "Theater", and for all years being studied.
-The total number of campaigns was charted according to the outcomes of "successful", "failed", and "cancelled" based on the date the campaign began.
+##### In order to generate this chart, a pivot table was created in which all Kickstarter campaigns were filtered by the category of "Theater", and for all years being studied.
+A chart of the total number of campaigns was then created according to the outcomes of "successful", "failed", and "canceled".

 ![Theater_Outcomes_vs_Launch.png](https://github.com/frostbrosracing/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)